avrAhituv/client-angular-boilerplate/README.md

 This Project is providers for you boilerplate with login and router ready to use, and all you have left is to build the logic of the application.

-the project is based on angular and bootstrap.
+The project is based on angular and bootstrap.

+This project is content notification-component and service, for push notification to client. and is content pagination-component for tables and lists.

 the html layout is RTL template for hebrew and arabic app.